eugeneoei/mongodb-mongoose/README.md

 **Advance**

-For advance, to understand the process of establishing relationships between colections in `mongodb` and the use of `mongoose`'s `hook` middlewares to update or clean up dependent documents caused by a change in another document (removing a user removes all their blogposts).
+For advance, to understand the process of establishing relationships between colections in `mongodb` and the use of `mongoose`'s `hook` middlewares to update or clean up dependent documents caused by a change in another document (deleting a user should delete all posts created by this user).

 Refer to this [document](/routers/advance/ADVANCE.md) for a detailed run through of this part.